jake2323livecom/mod_3_practical/README.md

 Give your play a list of tasks.

-This list should define the following 6 tasks in this order:
+This list should define the following 4 tasks in this order:

 1. Use the `set_fact` module to create a `start_time` variable, and set the value to the current system time.  **This task should be delegated to the localhost.**

 2. Create a new directory to store device config files:

-    * The directory name should be set to the `<start_time>-configs`.
-For example: `20210101010101-configs`.
+    * The directory name should include the value of the `start_time` variable as well as the word `configs`.
+It should end up looking like this: `20210101010101-configs`.

-    * Use an Ansible special variable within the directory path to make sure the new directory is within the same directory as the playbook itself.
+    * Use the appropriate Ansible special variable within the directory path to make sure the new directory is within the same directory as the playbook itself.

     * **This task should also be delegated to the localhost.**